Chart Color Schemes

 The level of residential development activity in Alfords Point is very low in comparison to the average area assessed nationally by AreaSearch

-This year, $1.4 million in commercial development approvals have been recorded, indicating a predominantly residential focus.
-Compared to Greater Sydney, Alfords Point shows significantly reduced construction activity, 76.0% below the regional average per person, which generally supports stronger demand and values for established properties.
-Nationally, this level is also below average, reflecting the area's maturity and suggesting possible planning constraints.
+This financial year, $1.4 million in commercial development approvals have been recorded, suggesting a residential focus.
+Compared to Greater Sydney, Alfords Point shows significantly reduced construction activity, 76.0% below the regional average per person.
+Limited new supply generally supports stronger demand and values for established properties.
+Nationally, this level is also below average, reflecting the area's maturity and possible planning constraints.

 Recent building activity consists solely of standalone homes, preserving Alfords Point's suburban nature and attracting space-seeking buyers.
 With stable or declining population forecasts, the area may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development